-$\Vec{S}_{i,j}$ is the spin-$1/2$ operator at site having coordinates ($i$, $j$) in a 2D geometry ($L_{X} \times L_{Y}$), as shown in Figure~\ref{effective_spin_model}(b).
-First and second terms of the Hamiltonian represent the odd numbered and even numbered spin chains in 2D plane, with alternating $J-J^{'}$ antiferromagnetic exchanges and uniform antiferromagnetic exchanges, respectively.
-Third term represents the subleading competing ferromagnetic exchanges $J_c$ along Y-direction and $J_d$ along diagonal between spins on nearest neighbour chains as shown in Figure ~\ref{effective_spin_model}(b).
-The model exhibits high degree of frustration due to ferromagnetic sub-leading exchanges $J_{c}$ and $J_{d}$.
-Based on the inputs of \textit{ab initio} calculations, in all subsequent calculations we fix the dominant exchange ratio $J^{'}/J$ to 0.92.
+$\Vec{S}_{i,j}$ is the spin-$1/2$ operator at site having coordinates ($i$, $j$) in a 2D geometry ($L_{X} \times L_{Y}$), as shown in Fig.~\ref{effective_spin_model}(b).
+The first and second terms of the Hamiltonian represent the odd-numbered and even-numbered spin chains in the 2D plane, with alternating $J$-$J^{\prime}$ antiferromagnetic exchanges and uniform antiferromagnetic exchanges, respectively.
+The third term represents the subleading competing ferromagnetic exchanges $J_c$ along the Y-direction and $J_d$ along the diagonal between spins on nearest neighbour chains as shown in Fig.~\ref{effective_spin_model}(b).
+The model exhibits a high degree of frustration due to ferromagnetic sub-leading exchanges $J_{c}$ and $J_{d}$.
+Based on the inputs of \textit{ab initio} calculations, in all subsequent calculations, we fix the dominant exchange ratio $J^{\prime}/J$ to 0.92.
 Keeping in mind the large variation in $J_c$ and $J_a$ values with $\vert J_c \vert $ 2-4 times larger than $\vert J_a \vert$, the sub-leading exchange ratios $J_{c}/J$ and $J_{d}/J$ are varied within the ranges $-0.5 \leq J_{c}/J \leq 0$ and $-1 \leq J_{d}/J \leq 0$, respectively.